Leah1977/Fit_Time_MS4/README.md

 # Notes

 During the development of this project.
-Gitpod did an update - this in turn added many preinstalled dependencies.
+Gitpod did an update - this, in turn, added many preinstalled dependencies.
-To counteract this I was advised by tutor support to run the following commands when I restart my workspace.
+To counteract this, I was advised by tutor support to run the following commands when I restart my workspace.
 1. run pip3 uninstall -y -r deps.txt
 2. run pip3 install -r requirements.txt